maRT1gaS/cloudflare-docs/content/workers/tutorials/deploy-a-react-app-with-create-react-app/_index.md

 title: Deploy a React app with create‑react‑app
 ---

-import TutorialsBeforeYouStart from '../../_partials/_tutorials-before-you-start.md';
+import TutorialsBeforeYouStart from '../../\_partials/\_tutorials-before-you-start.md';

 <!-- Use non-breaking hyphens &#8209; instead of - to improve layout -->

-# Deploy a React app with create&#8209;react&#8209;app
+# Deploy a React app with create‑react‑app

 <TutorialsBeforeYouStart />